 So say that you had a model that was able to classify images of cats and dogs.
 So it was able to label whether or not an image of a cat or dog.

-In this tutorial, we’ll be demonstrating how to predict an image on trained keras model.
-So our goal has been to build a CNN that can identify whether a given image is an image of a cat or an image of a dog and save model as an HDF5 file.
+In this tutorial, we’ll be demonstrating how to predict an image on a trained keras model.
+So our goal has been to build a CNN that can identify whether a given image is an image of a cat or an image of a dog and save the model as an HDF5 file.
 So at a later point, you might want to take this model and give it your own images of cats and dogs and you want to see if it’s able to accurately label those images as the respective true labels of cats or dogs.

 Get an example dataset